 - 1. Identify the serious deficiency;

 - 2. Issue a notice of serious deficiency;

-- 3. Receive and assess the institution's written corrective action plan (CAP) for adequacy;
+- 3. Receive and assess the institution's written Corrective Action Plan (CAP) for adequacy;

-- 4. Issue a notice of temporary deferral of the serious deficiency if the CAP is approved, or issue a notice of proposed termination and disqualification, including appeal procedures, if the CAP is not adequate (or if no CAP plan is received); - 5.
-Provide an appeal review (appeal hearing, administrative review), if requested, of the proposed termination and disqualification; and - 6.
-Issue a notice of final termination and disqualification if the appeal is upheld or if the timeframe for requesting an appeal has passed, or issue a notice of temporary deferral if the appeal is overturned.
+4. Issue a notice of temporary deferral of the serious deficiency if the CAP is approved, or issue a notice of proposed termination and disqualification, including appeal procedures, if the CAP is not adequate (or if no CAP plan is received);

+5. Provide an appeal review (appeal hearing, administrative review), if requested, of the proposed termination and disqualification; and

+6. Issue a notice of final termination and disqualification if the appeal is upheld or if the timeframe for requesting an appeal has passed, or issue a notice of temporary deferral if the appeal is overturned.

-When the time for requesting an appeal expires or when the appeal official upholds the State Agency's proposed termination and disqualifications, the State Agency must immediately do the following:
+When the time for requesting an appeal expires or when the appeal official upholds the DOEA's proposed termination and disqualifications, the DOEA must immediately do the following:

-- Notify the institution and its executive director/owner and chairman of the board of directors, and any other RP/Is, that the institution agreement has been terminated (or will be terminated on a specific date) and that the institution and the RP/Is have been disqualified (or will be disqualified on a specific date); - Update the State Agency list at the time such notice is issued; and - Provide a copy of the notice, the mailing address, and date of birth for each RP/I, with the full amount of any determined debt associated with both the institution and/or RP/Is, to the FNS Regional Office for inclusion on the NDL.
-Note that the termination and disqualification is not appealable [7 CFR 226.6(c)(1)(iii)(E); (c)(2)(iii)(E);(c)(3)(iii)(E)].
+- Notify the institution and its executive director/owner and chairman of the Board of Directors, and any other RP/Is, that the institution agreement has been terminated (or will be terminated on a specific date) and that the institution and the RP/Is have been disqualified (or will be disqualified on a specific date); - Update the DOEA list at the time such Notice is issued; and - Provide a copy of the Notice, the mailing address, and date of birth for each RP/I, with the full amount of any determined debt associated with both the institution and/or RP/ Is, to the FNS Regional Office for inclusion on the NDL.
+Note that the termination and disqualification is not appealable [7 CFR 226.6(c)(1)(iii)(E); (c)(3)(iii)(E)].